-I suppose we could apply that thinking to land use and recreation.
+We suppose we could apply that thinking to land use and recreation.
 Can we forgive those who trash our reputations (via our means of recreating)?
 Can we learn to “love” our neighbor when they want us thrown off public land?
-Do we turn the other cheek when some vocal minority group uses bad science, lots of money, and many brainwashed, partially informed volunteers to advocate and pursue their form of personal self-interest to the detriment of us?
+Do we turn the other cheek when some vocal minority group uses bad science, lots of money, and many brainwashed, partially informed zealots to advocate and pursue their form of personal self-interest to the detriment of us?

 Being outside with someone you love is always rewarding

 Do we forgive special interest radical enviro groups that do not live up to their own deals?
-Do we still attempt to compromise with folks that have backstabbed us before?
+Do we still attempt to compromise with folks that have back-stabbed us before?

-I am an optimist in a lot of ways.
-I still believe we can find peaceful co-existence with some enviro groups; not all, but some.
-I am willing to compromise where it makes sense and is critically necessary; but not just for the sake of compromising.
-In any disagreement, all sides must be willing to give; or the middle ground is never achieved.
-On the other hand, I can be a very unforgiving person when someone blatantly breaks the rules or “cheats” me!
+We are optimists in a lot of ways.
+We still believe we can find peaceful co-existence with some enviro groups; not all, but some.
+We are willing to compromise where it makes sense and is critically necessary; but not just for the sake of compromising — and certainly not if all it means is that we keep losing access!

 Love: it’s an interesting concept with a lot of ramifications.
 Forgiveness: it’s easy to talk about but very hard to do sometimes.
-I guess for me it is not very simple to live up to the “preaching” that usually follow these two words.
-I try hard; but it is not easy.
+I guess for us it is not very simple to live up to the “preaching” that usually follows these two words.
+We try hard, but it is not easy.

-Each time you encounter a group that breaks the rules or cheats you, I suggest you deal with it head on and let them know.
+Each time you encounter a group that breaks the rules or cheats you, we suggest you deal with it head-on and let them know.
 Do what is right.
-Am I suggesting that you learn to always “love” and “forgive”?
+Are we suggesting that you learn to always “love” and forgive?
 Not exactly.
-I am suggesting that you not just “let” things happen in this world around you.
+We are suggesting that you not just “let” things happen in this world around you.
 Make something happen.
 Take a stand and believe in something (to do with your recreation) and do what is right.